ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/studio/database/tasks/ongoing-tasks/elasticsearch-etl-task.markdown

 !["Edit Transformation Script"](images/elasticsearch-edit-transformation-script.png "Edit Transformation Script")

-1. **Script Name** (Optional)
+1. **Script Name**
-   The script is named automatically.
-   Optionally, give it a name of your choice.
+   Enter a name for the script (Optional).
+   A default name will be generated if no name is entered, e.g. Script_1

 2. **Script**
-   *  Add or edit the transformation script.
+   Edit the transformation script.
-   *  Add all the Elasticsearch indexes your script uses, to the [indexes list](../../../../studio/database/tasks/ongoing-tasks/elasticsearch-etl-task#elasticsearch-indexes).
+   * Define a **document object** whose contents will be extracted from each RavenDB document processed by the ETL task and appended as a document to the Elasticsearch destination.
+     E.g., `var orderData` in the above example.
+   * Make sure that one of the properties of the document object is given the value `id(this)`.
+     {NOTE: }
+     The ETL task will use this property [to identify](../../../../studio/database/tasks/ongoing-tasks/elasticsearch-etl-task#document-id-property-name) documents that reside on the Elasticsearch destination by their source RavenDB document ID.
+     {NOTE/}
+   * Use the loadTo\<indexName\> method to pass the document object to the Elasticsearch destination.

 3. **Syntax**
    Click for a transformation script Syntax Sample.

 4. **Collections**